Selling a House During Divorce: A Guide By Eagle

 Worked Pricing Example

 Example: Let’s say your house could sell for $250,000 in perfect condition.
-But it needs $20,000 in repairs.
-Factor in $15,000 for closing fees, and if you’re selling to an investor, they’ll want about $25,000 profit.
-So you’re looking at an offer around $190,000.
-Not ideal, but sometimes a quick sale beats waiting for the perfect buyer.
+The home requires $20,000 in repairs which you cannot afford and the seller refuses to handle.
+Factor in $15,000 for closing fees.
+If you’re selling to an investor, they’ll typically want about $25,000 profit margin.
+The estimated price offer stands at $190,000.
+Quick sales with guaranteed offers sometimes prove more beneficial than waiting for the perfect buyer even though it may take longer.

 Seller Checklist

-- Get on the same page about when to sell (easier said than done).
+• Get on the same page about when to sell (schedule a specific meeting to discuss)

-- Interview at least three agents who know divorce sales.
+• Interview at least three agents who specialize in divorce sales

-- Dig up all the paperwork—deed, mortgage statements, tax records.
+• Dig up all the paperwork: deed, mortgage statements, tax records, HOA documents

-- Figure out where you’re both going to live (and store your stuff).
+• Figure out where you’re both going to live and how to handle showings